ynixt/dravus-sensor-panel/README.md

 ## Not supported yet :weary:

 - Gauge (Coming soon :clock10:)
-- Start the app with the system (Coming soon :clock10:)
 - Linux/MacOS (Theoretically, it works, but I haven't had the opportunity to test it yet.)

 ## Download